Preventing the spread of disease can be as easy as A, B, C.

 When Should I Wash My Hands?

-It’s never a bad time to wash your hands, but it’s especially important before or after you do certain things:
+There’s never a bad time for handwashing, but it’s especially important before, during, and after you do certain things.
+Remember to always wash your hands:

-- After changing diapers or cleaning up a child who went to the bathroom
+- After changing a diaper or cleaning up a child who went to the bathroom.

 How Should I Wash My Hands?